Applying for charitable funds

 You will be notified by email if your bid has been successful.
 The full process usually takes about 4-6 weeks.

-Please note: if your bid is over £25,000, your bid will go through a slightly different approval process and may take more time.
+Please note: if your bid is over £25,000, your bid will go through some additional approval stages and may take more time.

 Step 5